Equal Employment Opportunity

 Outreach & Recruitment Resources

-By expanding efforts to recruit diverse candidates, sponsors can ensure that they are accessing all available talent – and that qualified individuals from groups currently underrepresented in apprenticeship programs, such as persons of color, individuals with disabilities, women, and others, have equal opportunities to become apprentices.
-In fact, effective July 17, 2017, the apprenticeship Equal Employment Opportunity (EEO) regulations require Registered Apprenticeship program sponsors registered with the federal Office of Apprenticeship to ensure that their outreach to, and recruitment of, apprentices extend to all persons available for apprenticeship within their relevant recruitment area without regard to race, sex, ethnicity, or disability.
-(Apprenticeship programs registered with State Apprenticeship Agencies (SAAs) will be subject to the same requirements after their revised State EEO Plans are approved by the Office of Apprenticeship (OA).)
+By expanding efforts to recruit diverse candidates, sponsors of apprenticeship programs can ensure that they are accessing all available talent – and that qualified individuals from groups underrepresented in apprenticeship programs, such as persons of color, individuals with disabilities, women, and others, have equal opportunities to become apprentices.
+The apprenticeship Equal Employment Opportunity (EEO) regulations provide guidance to sponsors on developing outreach and recruitment practices that are inclusive and promote diversity.

 Specifically, Registered Apprenticeship sponsors are required to:

-In addition, all sponsors should reach out to their local public workforce centers, known as American Job Centers or One-Stop Centers.
+Apprenticeship program sponsors should reach out to their local public workforce centers, known as American Job Centers or One-Stop Centers.
 These offices are located in communities throughout the country and part of their mission is to identify and screen qualified job candidates for employers, free of charge.
 Find your local American Job Center at the American Job Center site list.